-Wayne State College encourages students to take part in an internship experience to gain practical work experience directly related to the student’s major, minor, or professional interest.
+Wayne State College encourages all students to take part in an internship experience to gain practical work experience directly related to the student’s major, minor, or professional interest.
 To be competitive in today’s job market, practical work experience in their field of study is needed.
 Besides gaining relevant or hands on work experience, students can earn college credit and possibly an income to help pay for college as well as network with professionals in their field of study.

 - Beat the "catch 22."
 You need experience to get a job, but you need a job to get experience.